A Reader writes:

 Unfortunately, the principal non-toxic CPSC-compliant alternative to memory-foam, wool-encased organic latex mattresses, are built of one of the fastest growing categories of allergen.

-In general, memory-foam mattresses have the worst health record of any from of bedding.
+In general, memory-foam mattresses have the worst health record of any form of bedding.

 Tempur-Pedic International, Inc., of Lexington, Kentucky, manufactures mattresses made of layers of high-density polyurethane foam.